Universal approximation property of Banach space-valued random feature models including random neural networks

+where $\lambda_{\max}(C_1+C_2) > 0$ denotes the largest eigenvalue of the matrix $C_1+C_2 \in \mathbb{S}^m_{++}$.
+Hence, Corollary~\ref{CorFokker} shows that the approximation of $f(t,\cdot)$ by random trigonometric features and random neural networks overcomes the curse of dimensionality.

-Figure~\ref{FigHeat1}+\ref{FigHeat2} show that random trigonometric feature models as well as random neural networks are able to learn the solution of the heat equation \eqref{EqDefHeat} with similar accuracy than their deterministic counterparts.
-Moreover, in terms of computational efficiency, the random feature models outperform the deterministic models by far (see Table~\ref{TabHeat}).
+Figure~\ref{FigFokker} empirically demonstrates that random trigonometric feature models as well as random neural networks are indeed able to learn the solution of the non-linear Fokker-Planck equation \eqref{EqDefFokker}.
+However, in terms of computational time, the random feature models significantly outperform their deterministic counterparts (see also Table~\ref{TabFokker}).